onflow/assets/tokens/README.md

-# Token Assets
+# Flow TokenList and Assets Registry

-This directory contains logo assets and metadata modifications for tokens on the Flow blockchain.
+This directory contains standardized token-list JSON files, logo assets and metadata modifications for tokens on the Flow blockchain.

 ## How to add a new token